Which restaurants open in Barcelona on Sundays and Mondays?

 Taller de Tapas

 You cannot go wrong with the super high-quality tapas at the Taller de Tapas chain in Barcelona (our favorites are the ones on Calle Argentaria and Rambla de las Flores).
 Prices are superb for the quality of food and wine you have on offer here.
 We always order about 10 dishes and royally pig out, and no visit to Barcelona is complete for us without a lunch or dinner at Taller de Tapas.
-We especially love their Jabugo ham croquettes (homemade), Esqueixada de bacallà (delicious salt cod salad with black olives), Pulpo a Feira (Galician style octopus), Cazuela de almejas gallegas al alvarinho (Clams cooked in white wine, soooo good), Cecina de Astorga (cured beef thinly sliced similar to Bresaola from Italy), Pimientos de Padron (tiny roast green peppers, one in 10 is super picante), sautéed artichokes with wild mushrooms and the stunning Girona beef with caramelized onions…I personally love cava with tapas and Barcelona is of course at the gateway to the Penedès wine country where cava comes from and on menus including here, you´ll always find some nice offerings.
-At Taller de Tapas they carry Juve i Camps and Gramona, both faves.
-Also sparklers from Alella, just half an hour north of Barcelona, like Parxet.
+We especially love their Jabugo ham croquettes (homemade), Esqueixada de bacallà (delicious salt cod salad with black olives), Pulpo a Feira (Galician style octopus), Cazuela de almejas gallegas al alvarinho (Clams cooked in white wine, soooo good), Cecina de Astorga (cured beef thinly sliced similar to Bresaola from Italy), Pimientos de Padron (tiny roast green peppers, one in 10 is super picante), sautéed artichokes with wild mushrooms and the stunning Girona beef with caramelized onions…I personally love cava with tapas, and Barcelona is, of course, at the gateway to the Penedès wine country where cava comes from.
+On menus including here, you´ll always find some nice offerings.
+At Taller de Tapas, they carry Juve I Camps and Gramona, both faves.
+Also, sparklers from Alella, just half an hour north of Barcelona, like Parxet.

 Named after the building in which it is found, Casa Calvet, an unusual and striking building designed by Gaudi for a local textile manufacturer.
 Today it is a unique dining venue, where Chef Miquel Alija continues to conjure up varied and seasonal dishes inspired by Mediterranean cuisine, as he has been for over 20 years.
-This is a great option for vegetarians as there are always a number of divine vegetarian dishes.
+This is a great option for vegetarians, as there are always several divine vegetarian dishes.
 All paired perfectly with recommendations from the attentive sommelier.